With Protein Foods, Variety is the Key!

 9. Think small when it comes to meat portions.

-Get the flavor you crave but in a smaller portion.
+Get the flavor you crave but in a smaller portion size.
 Make or order a smaller burger or a “petite” size steak.

 10. Check the sodium.